webiny/webiny-js/packages/app-wcp/README.md

 </p>
 </details>

-The `Wcp` is a provider React component, which retrieves the WCP project information.
-The component also makes it possible to use the [`useWcp`](#useWcp) React hook, which can be used to get the current WCP project information or inspect whether a specific WCP feature is allowed to be used within the React app.
+The `Wcp` is a provider component, which retrieves the WCP project information.
+The component also makes it possible to use the [`useWcp`](#useWcp) hook, which can be used to get the current WCP project information or inspect whether a specific WCP feature is allowed to be used within the React app.

 ```tsx
 import React from "react";